 i.
 The first line of this proverb communicates the New Testament attitude towards Christian obedience.
 Our call is to be what we are.
 Jesus has made us new creatures in Christ; He has made us upright.
 Our duty is to walk in that uprightness.

 b.
-He who is perverse in his ways despises Him: The disobedience man shows that he really despises God and His authority.
-They say, we will not have that Man reign over us (Luke 19:14).
-This displays the sinfulness of sin; it is often not only weakness, it often deep seated rebellion against God.
+He who is perverse in his ways despises Him: The disobedient man shows that he really despises God and His authority.
+They say, we will not have this Man to reign over us (Luke 19:14).
+This displays the sinfulness of sin; it is often not only weakness, it is deep-seated rebellion against God.

 In the mouth of a fool is a rod of pride,

 But the lips of the wise will preserve them.

 a.
 In the mouth of a fool is a rod of pride: The fool deserves the rod of correction (Proverbs 10:13).
 In the word picture used here, the rod of correction is made of the fool’s pride, and it comes from his own mouth.